Source: Toyota, Mazda plan EV partnership, possible US plant

-TOKYO (AP) — Japanese automakers Toyota Motor Corp. and Mazda Motor Corp. are partnering in electric vehicles with a deal that may lead to setting up an assembly plant in the U.S.
+TOKYO (AP) — Japanese automakers Toyota Motor Corp. and Mazda Motor Corp. are revving up on their partnership, reportedly with plans to set up a joint-venture auto assembly plant in the U.S. and work together to develop electric vehicles.

-The Japanese Nikkei business daily reported Friday the agreement will include working toward setting up a U.S. joint-venture plant and cooperation on electric vehicle technology.
+The Japanese Nikkei business daily reported Friday that the two are negotiating an agreement in which Toyota will take about a 5 percent stake in Mazda, and Mazda would also take a stake in Toyota.

-Toyota said in a statement that it plans to propose to its board a partnership with Mazda.
-It gave no further details.
-Mazda declined comment.
+Toyota said in a statement that it was planning to propose to its board a partnership with Mazda.
+It was due to hold a joint news conference with Mazda at a Tokyo hotel later in the day.
+The company gave no other details.
+Mazda, which makes the Miata roadster, declined comment.

-A person briefed on the matter, who did not want to be identified because an official announcement hasn’t been made, confirmed the partnership.
+A person briefed on the matter, who did not want to be identified because an official announcement hadn’t been made, confirmed the partnership.

 Most Read Stories